Tr – Azam Ali, an Ahmadi Moslem – Ch 19 – Son’s Education

 Firstly, the college imparted secular education like all other colleges.
 Like most first year college students away from home for the first time, I made my choices freely.
 I entered sports full steam.
 I pursued the bodybuilding in which Father had entered us since our childhood.

 Secondly, Ahmadi professors provided dedicated attention to such Ahmadi students whose parents had permitted or requested for that.
 Father had ensured that I was one such student.
-I got a dozen professors acting as big-brothers, teaching, training, tutoring and mentoring me.
+I got a dozen professors acting as big brothers, teaching, training, tutoring and mentoring me.
 They diligently contributed to what I became, and for which I remain ever so grateful to them all.

 Thirdly, Ahmadi students who resided in the college dormitory Fazl-e-Omar Hostel were provided an additional layer of supervision, guidance and closeness with the Ahmadiyya culture.
 Students naturally benefited from such personalized attention.
 But in my case, Father’s physical absence got substituted with the physical presence and eyes of dozens of dedicated Ahmadi educators who all watched their wards closely, around the clock, rendering whenever and whatever help was needed.
 I received this triple dose of supervision, education, tutoring and mentoring that Father had orchestrated.
 My unique situation left a massive treasure of wonderful memories.